bodo-ai/Bodo/buildscripts/build-bodo-from-source-platform/README.md

 # build-bodo-from-source-platform

-## Set up DEV environment on platform, single-node cluster
+## Set up DEV environment on platform

 > [!NOTE]
 > If the node is too small, it may run out of memory during the build process.